 Cap the top part of the pipe once each of them is secured.
 Level both tubes and make necessary adjustments.
 You now have a boat trailer guide post that’s held safe and secured.

 Have you enjoyed making your own boat trailer guide posts?
 Having these posts will make maneuvering your boats a whole lot easier.
 It can also act as a visual cue as you transfer it through.
-The steps in making these trailer guide posts are essential if you want to have a comprehensive and neat process.
+The steps in how to make a boat trailer guide post are essential if you want to have a comprehensive and neat process.

 What do you think of how to make boat trailer guide posts easily in your place?
 Doing it on your own saves you from shelling out extra cash, keeping your posts more custom-made.
-If you enjoyed this article, you could share this with your friends, especially those who want to ploy their watercraft even better.
+If you enjoyed this article, you could share it with your friends, especially those wanting to ploy their watercraft even better.
+Besides, you also can refer to other posts such as bass boat weigh or boat trailer weight if you have interesting.